-This year, the Fun Food Feed will be featuring longevity Blue Zones (BZ) from around the world, and dishes inspired by them.
+This year, the Fun Food Feed will be featuring longevity blue zone regions (BZ) from around the world, and dishes inspired by them.

-Winter’s featured longevity Blue Zone is Okinawa, Japan.
+Winter’s featured longevity blue zone region is Okinawa, Japan.

 Poulain was first introduced to Pes, and the region, when Pes presented his paper detailing his past five years researching the history of 1000 Sardininan centenarians, and examining ~200 of them, at an international longevity conference in Montpellier, France, in October 1999.
 Suspecting misreporting, Poulain traveled to Sardinia in January 2000, and after meeting its inhabitants and reviewing documentation, decided to move forward with a large longevity study of the region with Pes.